-The forty-four apartment residential property, situated at Plot 65A Lugogo Bypass, is owned by city businessman Vijay Reddy Movva’s company, Visare Uganda Limited (VUL).
-According to Open Corporates, VUL is the company behind the real estate brokerage site Houseify.
+The forty-four apartment residential property, situated at Plot 65A Lugogo Bypass, is owned by city businessman Vijay Reddy Movva’s company, Visare Uganda Limited.
+According to Open Corporates, Visare is the company behind the real estate brokerage site Houseify

-In 2017, Reddy took out a loan from the Kenya Commercial Bank (KCB) to complete construction of the apartments.
+In 2017, Visare took out a loan from the Kenya Commercial Bank (KCB) to complete construction of the apartments.
 However, he encountered challenges servicing the debt.

-By 2019, Reddy owed KCB Bank five hundred and fifty thousand United States dollars.
-It was around this time that KCB began the process to sell off the property to recover its money.
+By 2019, Visare owed KCB Bank $1,930,813 United States dollars.
+It was around this time that KCB began the process to foreclose and sell off the property to recover its money.

-Reddy was given until December 31, 2019 to deposit the money he owed the bank, or lose control of his building.
+Visare was given until December 31, 2019 to deposit the money it owed the bank, or lose control of the building.

-On the last day of the payment deadline, Reddy struck a deal with GTML, offering twelve of the forty-four units as collateral.
-GTML then paid KCB Bank the money owed by Reddy.
+On the last day of the payment deadline, Visare struck a deal with GTML, offering twelve of the forty-four units at the price of US $2,400,000.
+GTML then paid KCB Bank US $500,000 to the bank to satisfy the condition for stay of the sale as ordered by court.

 GTML has the support of the Commercial Court, which ruled in May 2021 that GTML could proceed with the sale of the entire building.

 There is debate over whether the transaction qualifies as a sale and purchase, or simply a money lending agreement.
-This debate has now lead to an investigation of GTML.
+It appears that this debate has now lead to an investigation of GTML.

-Following reports that GTML was involved in a legal battle with a Reddy and his company, Bank of Uganda (BoU) began investigating GTML for engaging in money lending without the required licensing.
+Following reports that GTML was involved in a legal battle with Visare, media reports suggest Bank of Uganda (BoU) has launched an investigation into GTML for potentially engaging in money lending without the required licensing.

 The Money Lenders Act, 2016 (the Act) provides for the licensing and operation of money lending business in Uganda.
 The purpose of the Act is to legitimise and build confidence in money lenders who had for a long time remained unregulated.